-Joan Wulf is a painter and mixed media artist based in Los Angeles who reductively explores the nexus of nature and science.
-She focuses in particular on the five elements: water, wood, fire, earth, and metal.
-Once points of departure for her paintings, the elements have transformed into “collaborators” in Wulf’s studio practice.
-She has variously burned, torched, sprayed, oxidized, ripped, glued, and bent materials in her quest to distill nature to its most basic state.
-While her most recent work centers around fire, it extends beyond the singular, incorporating nearly all the elements: smoke as air, carbon as earth, paper as wood.
-In doing so, Wulf charts the cycle that is the basis for existence, something she calls “that quiet energy that moves through and interconnects all”.
+Joan Wulf is a painter and mixed media artist based in Los Angeles who explores the nexus of science and nature through reductive techniques.
+She focuses in particular on the five elements: water, wood, fire, earth, and metal, which are transformed into collaborators in Wulf’s studio practice.
+She has variously burned, torched, sprayed, oxidized, ripped, and bent materials in her quest to distill nature to its most basic state.
+The resulting forms reveal the brutal and entropic processes that mold our natural world and underscore our fraught relationship with its elemental forces.

-Her work has been exhibited at Themes+Projects Gallery in San Francisco, Jose Drudis-Biada Gallery in Los Angeles, Villa Di Donato in Naples, Italy and the Arena1 Gallery in Santa Monica to name a few.
+Selected exhibitions include Themes+Projects Gallery in San Francisco; UCR Arts California Museum of Photography in Riverside; Quotidian Gallery and Jose Drudis-Biada Gallery in Los Angeles; 18th Street Arts Center, Arena One Gallery, and the Santa Monica Museum of Art in Santa Monica; and Villa Di Donato in Naples, Italy.
 Her work can be found in many public and private collections throughout the United States and Europe.
 She is a select member of the Los Angeles Art Association.
-Wulf received a BS from the University of California, Davis, a BFA and an MFA in Painting from the San Francisco Art Institute where she has also held a teaching position in Painting.
+Wulf holds a BS from UC Davis and a BFA and MFA in Painting from the San Francisco Art Institute.